swanjala/NewsApp/README.md

 # NewsApp
-### Android Developer Nanodegree Capstone Project.
 A simple news application that consumes the newsapi.org API to get news data.

-#### Note: To run the app you have to add [NewsAPI.org](https://newsapi.org/register) key.
-I have taken this step to due to limited access to daily request for News.
-Getting a key would take just few seconds :)

 #### Application setup.
 1. Register on [NewsAPI.org](https://newsapi.org/register) to get your API Key